-Many cleaning solvents are toxic if inhaled Minimize
+Many cleaning solvents are toxic if inhaled.
+Minimize your risk by only using these products in a well ventilated area.

 Avoid chlorine-based solvents, such as acetone or brake parts cleaner that may damage painted surfaces.
 Always follow the manufacturer's instructions when using any type of cleaning product.